asapdotid/nginx-example/README.md

 ln -s /etc/nginx/sites-available/example /etc/nginx/sites-enabled/example
 ```

-then chack again nginx config `nginx -t` if are you sure with the config then you can reload nginx:
+then chack again nginx config `nginx -t` if you are sure with the config then you can reload nginx:

 > nginx -s reload

+done!

-You can update config, check nginx and reload nginx.
+> You can add or modify vhost config then check nginx and reload nginx.